Alcohol, entertainment and late night refreshment

 There are a number of responsible authorities who have powers and duties in relation to the licensing regime for alcohol, entertainment and late night refreshment.
 Contact details are available below.

 The responsible authorities and 'any other person' may make representation about an application for a new premises licence or club premises certificate, or an application to vary an existing licence or certificate.
 They may also apply for an existing licence or certificate to be reviewed, if one or more of the licensing objectives are not being met.
-Representations must be made in writing and may be made by post or by sending us an email.
+Representations must be made in writing and may be made via our online form, by post or by email: email@example.com.

 If a relevant representation is made, the application will be determined after a formal hearing.
 The applicant and anyone who made a representation will be invited to attend.
-Details are available in our code of practice below.
+Details are available in our code of practice.

 Apply for a...

 A list of the applications received in the past week along with licences issued can be viewed on our Open Data website - using the quick links at the top of this page.

 Where there is a period where representations can be made about an application the date by which this should be received is in the last column of the table.

 If you wish to view a copy of the application, you can request this by email: firstname.lastname@example.org.

 Also attached is a list of the licences and permissions issued during same week.
 These lists will be updated every week.

 During office hours, arrangements may be made for the register to be viewed at the Customer Services Department, Leicester City Council, York House, 91 Granby Street, Leicester, LE1 6FB or by contacting email@example.com.